Bavard's duality theorem for mixed commutator length: Introduction

 A quasimorphism $f$ on $\hG$ is said to be \textit{homogeneous} if $f(x^n) = n \cdot f(x)$ for every $x \in \hG$ and every integer $n$.
 Quasimorphisms have been extensively studied in geometric group theory, and are closely related to the second bounded cohomology of groups.
 For an introduction to this subject, we refer to \cite{Ca} and \cite{Fr}.

 Let $\bG$ be a subgroup of $\hG$, and consider a quasimorphism $f$ on $\bG$.
-It is quite natural to ask when $f$ is extended to a quasimorphism on the whole group $\hG$.
+It is quite natural to ask when $f$ extends to a quasimorphism on the whole group $\hG$.
 Such a problem has been actually studied in Shtern \cite{Sh}, Kawasaki \cite{Ka18} and Kawasaki--Kimura \cite{KK}.

 In this paper, we treat the case where $\bG$ is normal.
 In this case, there is a condition that any extendable quasimorphism on $\bG$ clearly satisfies.
-More precisely, if a quasimorphism $f$ on $\bG$ is extendable, then $f$ is invariant by the action of $\hG$ on $\bG$ by conjugations, up to bounded error, \textit{i.e.}, there exists a non-negative number $D'$ such that

-for every $g \in \hG$ and every $x \in \bG$.
-We call such a quasimorphism on $\bG$ a \textit{$\qad$-invariant} quasimorphism; we say that it is \emph{$\ad$-invariant} if $D'=0$.
-However, it is known that there exists a $\qad$-invariant quasimorphism which is not extendable (see \cite{KK}).
-Hence, the next natural problem may be to ask when a $\qad$-invariant quasimorphism on $\bG$ is extendable.
-To address this problem, Kawasaki and Kimura \cite{KK} came up with a generalization of Bavard's duality theorem related to $\qad$-invariant quasimorphisms, which is explained in the next subsection.
+More precisely, if a homogeneous quasimorphism $f$ on $\bG$ is extendable, then $f$ is invariant by the action of $\hG$ on $\bG$ by conjugations, {\it i.e.}, $f(gxg^{-1}) = f(x)$ for every $g \in G$ and $x \in N$.
+We call such a quasimorphism on $\bG$ a \emph{$G$-invariant} quasimorphism.
+However, it is known that there exists a $G$-invariant quasimorphism which is not extendable (see \cite{KK}).
+Hence, the next natural problem may be to ask when a $G$-invariant homogeneous quasimorphism on $\bG$ is extendable.
+To address this problem, Kawasaki and Kimura \cite{KK} came up with a generalization of Bavard's duality theorem related to $G$-invariant homogeneous quasimorphisms, which is explained in the next subsection.